Identify Your Top Five Character Strengths for a Better Life

 Fairness: Treating all people fairly is one of your most important principles.
 You do not let your personal feelings bias your decisions about other people.
 You always try to give people the benefit of the doubt.

 Leadership: You excell at tasks of leading others; encouraging a group to get things done and preserving harmony withing the group by making everyone feel included.
 You do a good job organizing activities and seeing that they happen.

 Temperance: The strengths that define this virtue are the about self-control and restraint.
 By controlling overindulgence, and encouraging moderation, a person can free themself of the burden of excess.

-- Self-regulation and self-control: You conciously regulate what you feel and what you do.
-You are a disciplined person, in control of your appetites and emotions, not visa versa.
+Self-regulation and self-control: You consciously regulate what you feel and what you do.
+You are a disciplined person, in control of your appetites and emotions, not visa-versa.

-Transcendance: These virtues include strengths that create connections to the universe and give life meaning and purpose.
+Transcendence: These virtues include strengths that create connections to the universe and give life meaning and purpose.
 The acknowledge that something bigger and better is beyond humanity, not just after this existence, but here and now in our everyday lives.
-It is a perception of things outside of the ordinary; the awareness taht there is a higher purpose or a greater intelligence.
+It is a perception of things outside of the ordinary; the awareness that there is a higher purpose or a greater intelligence.

 Appreciation of excellence and beauty: You notice and appreciate excellence and beauty and skilled performance in all domain of life; from nature and art, to mathmatics, to everyday experiences.

 Gratitude: You are aware of the good things that happen to you, and you never take them for granted.
 You always take the time to express your thanks.